filipedaraujo/Subscription-Case-Study/spring-boot-rest-2-master/README.md

 # Spring Boot Subscription Application

+## Requirements
+JDK 1.8 or later
+Gradle 4+ or Maven 3.2+

+You can also import the code straight into your IDE:
+Spring Tool Suite (STS)

 ## Spring Boot REST API Controller
 In Spring, a controller class, which is capable of serving REST API requests, is called rest controller.
 It should be annotated with `@RestController` annotation.
 The resource uris are specified in `@RequestMapping` annotations.
 It can be applied at class level and method level both.
 Complete URI for an API is resolved after adding class level path and method level path.